-We expect that the Notes will receive credit ratings from at least two nationally recognized rating agencies hired by the Sponsor to rate the Notes.
+We expect that the Offered Notes will receive credit ratings from at least two nationally recognized rating agencies hired by the Sponsor to rate the Offered Notes.
 The rating agencies hired by the Sponsor have discretion to monitor and adjust the ratings on the Notes.

-The Notes may receive an unsolicited rating from a rating agency not hired by the Sponsor that is different from the ratings provided by the rating agencies hired by the Sponsor to rate the Notes.
-As of the date of this prospectus, we are not aware of any unsolicited ratings on the Notes.
+The Offered Notes may receive an unsolicited rating from a rating agency not hired by the Sponsor that is different from the ratings provided by the rating agencies hired by the Sponsor to rate the Notes.
+As of the date of this prospectus, we are not aware of any unsolicited ratings on the Offered Notes.
 A rating, or a change or withdrawal of a rating, by one rating agency will not necessarily correspond to a rating, or a change or a withdrawal of a rating, from any other rating agency.
-See "Risk Factors-General Risks Relating to the Transaction-Withdrawal or Downgrade of the Initial Ratings of the Notes Will, and the Issuance of Unsolicited Ratings on your Notes or any Adverse Changes to a Hired Rating Agency May, Affect the Prices for the Notes Upon Resale" in this prospectus for more information.
+See "Risk Factors-General Risks Relating to the Transaction-Withdrawal or Downgrade of the Initial Ratings of the Notes Will, and the Issuance of Unsolicited Ratings on your Notes or any Adverse Changes to a Hired Rating Agency May, Affect the Prices for the Offered Notes Upon Resale" in this prospectus for more information.

-Eligibility of the Class A-1 Notes for Purchase by Money Market Funds additional criteria for investments by money market funds, some of which have recently been amended, including additional requirements relating to portfolio maturity, liquidity and risk diversification.
+Eligibility of the Class A-1 Notes for Purchase by Money Market Funds

+The Class A-1 Notes are structured to be eligible for purchase by money market funds under Rule 2a-7 under the Investment Company Act.
+Rule 2a-7 includes additional criteria for investments by money market funds, some of which have recently been amended, including additional requirements relating to portfolio maturity, liquidity and risk diversification.
 If you are a money market fund contemplating a purchase of Class A-1 Notes, you are encouraged to consult your counsel before making a purchase.